-We expand our investigation to the seven rubric-specific models for the full data.
-Table 15 illustrates the coefficient estimates for the rubric-specific models.
-It also includes estimates the variance for individual ratings by rubric (σ^2) and the variance of the predicted rating of an individual artifact compared to the mean rating for each rubric (τ^2).
-We see that the random effects intercept-only model is selected for the categories Initial EDA, Research Question, and Text Organization (Appendix, section 7.B.3.ii).
-Three other rubrics (Critique Design, Interpret Results, and Visual Organization) prefer also including rubric as a fixed effect, while the remaining category (Select Method) includes sex, semester, and their interaction (Appendix, section 7.B.3.iii).
+Expanding our investigation to the seven rubric-specific models for the full data, we see that the intercept-only model is selected for the categories Initial EDA, Research Question, and Text Organization (Appendix, section 7.B.3.ii).
+Three other rubrics (Critique Design, Interpret Results, and Visual Organization) prefer including only rubric as a fixed effect, while the remaining category (Select Method) includes sex, semester, and their interaction (Appendix, section 7.B.3.iii).
 The ICCs for these models are approximately the same as the ICC calculated in Table 7, and random effects for the fixed effects included in these rubric-specific models were not included due to insufficient sample size (Appendix, sections 7.B.3.iii.a, 7.B.3.iii.b, 7.B.3.iii.c, and 7.B.3.iii.d).
-For the rubric categories, we see that the τ^2 values are around or greater than 0.29 for the rubric categories Critique Design, Initial EDA, and Visual Organization, suggesting there is more variability in the artifacts for these categories compared to each rubric's average.
-Alternatively, the τ^2 for the remaining categories is less than 0.1, implying that there is less variability in the ratings for each artifact in these categories compared to the average score for each rubric.

 However, the rubric-specific models assume independence between the ratings of the rubrics.
-This is an unrealistic assumption since a well-written (or poorly written) artifact is likely to have ratings that are correlated across multiple categories.
-Therefore, to explore how interactions between rubric and the various factors in the experiment are related to ratings and relax the independence assumption between rubric categories, we include both fixed and random effects in the model that associates rating with rubric utilizing the "tall" data set.
-The final model includes fixed effects for rater, semester, rubric, and the interaction between rater and rubric, as well as random effects interactions between artifact and rater and artifact and rubric.
-Table 8 portrays the coefficient estimates (Appendix, section 7.B.3.iv) for the equation of the final model (represented in terms of R code):
+This is an unrealistic assumption since ratings that score high (or low) in one rubric category are likely to score similarly in another category as well.
+Therefore, to explore how interactions between rubric and the various factors in the experiment are related to ratings and relaxing the assumption of independence between rubric categories, we include both fixed and random effects in the model that associates rating with rubric utilizing the "tall" data set.
+Table 8 portrays the coefficient estimates for the final model (Appendix, section 7.B.3.iv).